-The oral presentations: Forty minutes of cross-examination by two of Citadel quantitative researchers.
+The oral presentations: Forty minutes of cross-examination by two Citadel quantitative researchers.
 Deep-cutting, insightful questions that asked about strategy and methodology.
-The lead judge’s twinkling eyes and intimidating beard dancing as threw questions at us.
+The memory of the lead judge’s twinkling eyes and intimidating beard dancing as he threw questions at us.
 The nervous glances exchanged with teammates, trying to decide who should answer- and still finding the seamless teamwork which characterized the rest of the competition.

 The Stock Exchange Floor: The most surreal part of the day.
 Looking through thick glass at the 225-year-old Buttonwood Agreement which founded the first securities exchange in the United States.
 Donning the rough jackets of the floor traders, emblazoned with logos of Citadel and The Data Open.
-And walking out into a world of dozens of flashing screens, and heavy-set men with thick New York accents griping about life, sports, food, and the market’s foibles.
-Learning from Rudy Mass, a veteran of 44 years on the stock exchange floor, tell of how he rose from being a 17-year-old high school dropout to becoming Partner at Solomon Brothers to being a Governor at the New York Stock Exchange.
+And walking out into a world of flashing screens and big men with thick New York accents griping about life, sports, food, and the market’s foibles.
+Learning from Rudy Mass, a veteran of 44 years on the stock exchange floor, telling of how he rose from being a 17-year-old high school dropout to becoming Partner at Solomon Brothers to being a Governor at the New York Stock Exchange.

 Executive Fireside Chats: Ken Griffin founded Citadel as he graduated college, and grew it into one of the world’s largest hedge funds over twenty-five years– yet never spoke of “I” or “me” but only “the team” and “we” in his 15-minute address.
 Peng Zhao, who became CEO of Citadel Securities at 34 years old, spoke of the importance of finding opportunities to grow and leverage your skills.
 Tom Farley, the similarly young President of NYSE, talked about always being open to learning from others but taking big risks to step outside your comfort zone.